Instant quotes on custom size knit shade sail covers

 Tan & Black 65% knit density fabric for pergola cover

 Tan & Black 65% knit is our only fabric with two colors of thread.
-Functionally, either side can face the sun, it's just an aesthetic choice, like how it looks from a distance.
+Functionally, either side can face the sun, it's just an aesthetic choice, changing how it looks from a distance.

 Reinforced 'factory hem' edge shown atop Tan & Black swatches is common to all of our fabrics.
 Knit shade material is lockstitched to prevent raveling when cut or torn.